-Celebrating Community and Connection in Another Great Year with Journeys Festival International Manc
+Celebrating Community and Connection with Journeys Festival International Manchester

 2019 marks another successful year for Journeys Festival International Manchester as it returned to the North-West to deliver its fourth edition and explore the refugee experience through artistic and creative encounters.